Etrunon/PSOMapExploration/README.md

 # BIO-AI course project: Exploring a resource map with a PSO algorithm

 ## Project structure
-The repository is divided into three main folders:
+The repository is divided into four main folders:
-* **data** containing some maps used as examples
+* **data**, containing some maps used as examples
-* **factorio** where to put the binary files for the map generator
+* **factorio**, where to put the binary files for the map generator
-* **maps** containing some code experimenting with maps settings and de-encoding of strings used by Factorio map generator
+* **maps**, containing some code experimenting with maps settings and decoding of strings used by Factorio map generator
-* **src** containing the main source code of the project
+* **src**, containing the main source code of the project

 ## Run the project

 The project has been developed using Pycharm IDE.
-If the project is opened using this IDE, it will automatically pick up the saved run configurations.
+If the project is opened using this IDE, it will automatically include some existing run configurations.

 ### Requirements
  - Python 3.6